Chadron State Park: History

-Chadron State Park was established in 1921, making it Nebraska's oldest state park.
+The act that established Chadron State Park was introduced to the Nebraska Legislature by Senator James W. Good and Representative George C. Snow, both of Dawes County.
+The park was opened in 1921, making it Nebraska's oldest state park.
+It originally consisted of 640 acre.

 The Civilian Conservation Corps was active in the park in the 1930s:

 Under the work program guest cabins were constructed and improvements made at the swimming pool and picnic and recreation area.
 Roads and trails were improved and drainage structures built.
 Brush dams were built to control soil and stream bank erosion, and the water supply system at the headquarters area was improved.

+A promotional booklet, "Nebraska's Own State Park", was distributed to various state leaders in 1947 to advocate for modernized facilities.

 In August 2012, with the park threatened by the 58,000+ acre West Ash Wildfire, crews set backfires in the park to deprive the fire of fuel.
 The controlled burns worked and saved all structures and equipment.
 The park reopened to visitors in September 2012.
 Although 90% of the park burned, no infrastructure was lost and its forest survived intact, with most of the fire having stayed on the ground as an understory grass fire.